Sorting fact, disinformation amid Russian war on Ukraine

 ANNOUNCED BY OFFICIALS ELSEWHERE

-— U.S. President Joe Biden warned that if the Russian leader didn’t “pay a price” for the invasion, the aggression wouldn’t stop with one country.
+— NATO’s chief says the alliance sees no need to change its nuclear weapons alert level, despite Russia’s threats.
+NATO’s secretary-general, Jens Stoltenberg, spoke to The Associated Press following talks on European security with Polish President Andrzej Duda at an air base in Poland where NATO’s Polish and U.S. fighter jets are based.

-— Ukraine’s State Emergency Service said more than 2,000 civilians have died, though it was impossible to verify that claim.
-The U.N. human rights office says it has recorded the deaths of 136 civilians, including 13 children, in Ukraine since the start of Russia’s invasion on Feb.
-24.
+— The U.N. human rights office says it has recorded the deaths of 136 civilians, including 13 children, in Ukraine since the start of Russia’s invasion on Feb.
+24, but warned the toll may be far higher.

-— China won’t join the United States and European governments in imposing financial sanctions on Russia, the country’s bank regulator said.

-— Human Rights Watch said it documented a cluster bomb attack outside a hospital in Ukraine’s east in recent days.
-Residents also reported the use of such weapons in Kharkiv and Kiyanka village.
-The Kremlin denied using cluster bombs.

 — A senior Western intelligence official estimated more than 5,000 Russian soldiers have been captured or killed, although overall soldier death tolls remained unclear.

+— The separatist forces in Donetsk say they have established two corridors for the evacuation of civilians from Mariupol, an indication that a large attack on the key Azov Sea port could be imminent.
+Mariupol, an industrial center, is seen as a key target for Russian forces for its economic value and its location, which would help Russia establish a land corridor between Crimea and the Russian mainland.

-— UNHCR spokeswoman Shabia Mantoo said Tuesday in Geneva that about 660,000 people have fled Ukraine since the start of the invasion.
-The number was up from a count of more than 500,000 a day earlier.
+— UNHCR spokeswoman Shabia Mantoo said in Geneva that about 660,000 people have fled Ukraine for neighboring countries since the start of the invasion.
+The number, given on Tuesday, was up from a count of more than 500,000 a day earlier.

-— Three boys injured by apparent Russian shelling while they were playing Wednesday were rushed into a regional hospital in the besieged port city of Mariupol.
-One of the boys had lost his legs, and died soon after arrival, according to an Associated Press reporter at the scene.
-The other two were rushed into surgery and then intensive care.
-The boys, all born in 2006, had been playing soccer and hanging out near School No. 29 in Mariupol when the shelling hit, family members told The AP.
-A woman with severe wounds to her face from the same strike was also brought to the hospital.

-— Russian shelling hit civilian targets in Ukraine’s second-largest city, Kharkiv.
-In video verified by the AP, explosions burst through a residential area of the city.
+— U.N. humanitarian coordinator Martin Griffiths said shelling and bombing have left “hundreds of thousands of families” without drinking water in Ukraine.

+— The United Kingdom Ministry of Defence said Ukrainian forces hold Kharkiv, Kherson and Mariupol, but all three cities are encircled.